*This post may contain affiliate links. Please see my disclosure for more details!*

 Sweet and delicious Mini Egg Rolls with homemade dough, chocolate filling, and mini eggs!

 HELLO TO YOUR NEW OBSESSION!
-These are the delicious chocolate and easter version of my homemade cinnamon rolls, and I have made these countless times already because I am just obsessed.
+Mini Egg rolls – these are the delicious chocolate and easter version of my homemade cinnamon rolls, and I have made these countless times already because I am just obsessed.

 These are fun, easter themed and absolutely amazing!
 I decided that because you all love my cinnamon roll recipe so much that I would try another version.
 I already have my white chocolate and raspberry rolls, and my lemon blueberry rolls.. but chocolate needed to happen.